 However, the photographer clicking that picture surely has to face a lot of problems in clicking up those pictures.
 You will be surprised to know that doing photography in the cold weather is considered to be one of the toughest challenges for a professional especially if you are to bear the cold weather for a fairly prolonged period.

 Generally, you face 2 type of problems in cold weather photography.
-Namely, these are:

-- Health and/or body safety related problems.
+- Health and body safety related problems.

 - The possibility of ruining your photography gear.